liaochenlanruo/pgcgap/docs/index.md

                                          example: if the name of reads 2 is "YBT-1520_2.fq", the suffix name should be "_2.fq" )

-  - **[--Scaf_suffix (STRING)]**         [Required by “--All”, “--Annotate” and “--ANI”] The suffix of scaffolds or genomes.
+  - **[--Scaf_suffix (STRING)]**         [Required by "--All", "--Annotate" "MASH" and "--ANI"] The suffix of scaffolds or genomes.
 Here, "-8.fa" for Illumina data, ".contigs.fasta" for PacBio data and Oxford data.
 Users can also fill in other suffixes according to the actual situation (Default -8.fa)

   - __[--codon (INT)]__                  [Required by "--All", "--Annotate", "--CoreTree" and "--Pan"] Translation table ( Default 11 )